grafana/k6-docs/src/data/markdown/docs/01 guides/03 Test authoring/02 Session recording/02 Har converter.md

 ---

-The HAR converter is an alternative to the [Browser recorder](/test-authoring/session-recording/browser-recorder) to generate a k6 script from an user session.
-It uses a [HAR file](<https://en.wikipedia.org/wiki/HAR_(file_format)>) as input to base your k6 script.
+The HAR converter is an alternative to the [Browser recorder](/test-authoring/session-recording/browser-recorder).
+It generates a k6 script based on the HTTP requests included on a [HAR file](<https://en.wikipedia.org/wiki/HAR_(file_format)>).

 > HAR is a file format used by all the browsers and various tools to export the recorded HTTP requests.